aim-rsf/browseMetadata/README.md

 ℹ Alternatively, on the Plots tab select the 'Show in new window' button.
 ```

-The table summarises the dataset and each table in the dataset - this will be a useful reference to have open when you run the `mapMetadata.R` function below.
+The [table output](https://github.com/aim-rsf/browseMetadata/blob/big-refactor/inst/outputs/BROWSE_table_NationalCommunityChildHealthDatabase_(NCCHD)_V16.0.0.png) summarises the dataset and each table in the dataset - this will be a useful reference to have open when you run the `mapMetadata.R` function below.
 The bar plot, pasted below for convenience, is another simple way of summarising the dataset.
 We can see there are 13 tables in the dataset.
 The height of the bar indicates the number of variables in that table - the ones with lots of variables (e.g. CHILD_TRUST) will take you longer to process when running `mapMetadata.R`.
 Some tables (e.g. CHE_HEALTHYCHILDWALESPROGRAMME) has a lot of empty descriptions.
 An empty description means that this variable will only have a label and a data type.
-What about lookup tables?[^3].
+What about lookup tables?[^4].

 ![bar plot](/inst/outputs/BROWSE_bar_NationalCommunityChildHealthDatabase_(NCCHD)_V16.0.0.png)